-- 1. To lower the top bunk and sofa(s), first ensure that all cargo has been removed from the bunk lift area and that the sofa(s) are in their horizontal sleeping position. - Using the bunk lift control switch, raise the bunk and sofa(s) up, removing any weight from all four bunk locking pins.
+- 1. To lower the bunk and sofas, first remove all cargo from the bunk lift area and that the sofas are in their horizontal sleeping position. - 2.
 CAUTION: Make sure nothing is sitting on the bunk prior to lifting.
 Damage could occur to the ceiling or bunk assembly.
-This damage will not be covered under warranty.
-Remove pins. - 3.
-Lower the bunk and sofa(s).
+This damage will not be covered under warranty. - 3.
+Lower sofas a few inches to position all four locking tabs into the 'Release' position (Fig.1 above) - 4.
+Using the bunk lift control switch, raise the bunk and sofas up until you hear the bunk trollies disengage from the locking mechanism. - 5.
+Lower the bunk and sofas.
 The bunk will automatically stop at its pre-set location.
-The sofa(s) will continue down until the trolleys contact the lower limit switch stopping their travel. - 4.
-If you plan to use the sofa(s) as a lower sleeping area you must lower the support legs for each sofa backrest before any amount of weight is placed upon the sofa assembly. - 5.
-Attach bunk ladder to hooks and lower to floor for bunk access.
-Bunk and sofa(s) are now ready for use as a sleeping area.
+The sofas will continue down until the trolleys contact the lower limit switch stopping their travel. - 6.
+If you plan to use the sofas as a lower sleeping area you must lower the support legs for each sofa backrest before any amount of weight is placed upon the sofa assembly. - 7.
+Attach bunk ladder to bunk hooks and lower to floor for bunk access.
+Bunk and sofas are now ready for use as a sleeping area.